 Those requiring court confirmation

-In this instance an offer is accepted “subject to court confirmation”.
-At the time of the court hearing the buyer’s contingencies have been removed; the buyer is ready to close escrow.
-At this hearing, other bidders are welcomed and can outbid the original buyer.
+In this instance, the seller accepts an offer “subject to court confirmation.”
+By the time of the court hearing, the buyer has removed their contingencies and is prepared to close escrow.
+During this hearing, other bidders are invited and have the opportunity to outbid the original buyer.
 The first overbid is a complicated calculation.
 Approximately 5% over the currently “in escrow price”.
 Click here to read more about the overbidding process and formula used to calculate the first overbid

 At the hearing four things can happen:

 1) No other bidders appear in court; original buyer closes at the already agreed upon offered price.
 2) There are other bidders, but the original buyer outbids them.
 3) Other bidders appear and the original buyer decides not to compete (increase his offered price).
 4) There are other bidders who outbid the original buyer and this successful bidder purchases the property.

 Those which don’t require court confirmation

 Involvement of a probate attorney is necessary, as they may want to review contracts, which can result in a slight delay of time.
 Other than that, the escrow will be very similar to a standard real estate sale.